SumitShrivastva/Sumit_/README.md

 # Sumit_
-I developed the landing web Page using Html and CSS
+I developed the googleChrome Extension using a technologies with html, CSS, and JavaScript